Skip to main content Skip to site footer

 Accessible toilet facilities

-• There are disabled access toilets in the Main stand at Kenilworth Road which are accessible from both wheelchair areas.
+• There are accessible toilets at either end of the Main stand at Kenilworth Road.
+These are accessible from both wheelchair areas.

 Mobility restrictions

-• Due to the age of our stadium, we would urge anybody with disability concerns to contact our disability liaison officer prior to attending.
+• Due to the age of our stadium, we would urge anybody with accessibility concerns to contact our Disability Access Officer prior to attending.

 Map of the stadium